The growth of the infinite long-range percolation cluster: Proofs of Theorems and

-\subsubsection{Proof of $\underline{R_*}>1$}
+\subsubsection{Proof of $\underline{R}{}_*>1$}

-Now we are ready to state a lemma, which will lead to the proof of Theorem \ref{mainthm}(b). \begin{lemma} Consider a percolating homogeneous long-range percolation model as defined in Section \ref{notation} with vertex set $\mathbb{Z}^d$ and connection function $\lambda(r) = r^{-d}L(r)$, where $L(r)$ is positive, slowly varying, decreasing on $[K,\infty)$ for some $K>0$ and satisfies (\ref{sumable}) and (\ref{annoyass}).
-If $\rho,c_0$ and $l_0$ are as above, then the number of ultimately good vertices in $\mathbb{Z}^d$ is a.s.\ infinite. \end{lemma} \begin{pf*}{Proof of Theorem \ref{mainthm}\textup{(b)}} Note that $\rho c_0(l_0)^{d-1/5}>1$, by (\ref{usefulbound}), and if $x$ is ultimately good, then (\ref{kolgood}) implies that for $2^i (1+(l_0)^{d}) \leq k < 2^{i+1} (1+(l_0)^{d})$,
+We are now ready to state a lemma which will lead to the proof of Theorem \ref{mainthm}(b). \begin{lemma} Consider a percolating homogeneous long-range percolation model, as defined in Section \ref{notation}, with vertex set $\mathbb{Z}^d$ and connection function $\lambda(r) = r^{-d}L(r)$, where $L(r)$ is positive, slowly varying, decreasing on $[K,\infty)$ for some $K>0$ and satisfies (\ref{sumable}) and (\ref{annoyass}).
+If $\rho,c_0$ and $l_0$ are as above, then the number of ultimately good vertices in $\mathbb{Z}^d$ is a.s. infinite. \end{lemma} \begin{pf*}{Proof of Theorem \ref{mainthm}\textup{(b)}} Note that $\rho c_0(l_0)^{d-1/5}>1$, by (\ref{usefulbound}), and if $x$ is ultimately good, then (\ref{kolgood}) implies that for $2^i (1+(l_0)^{d}) \leq k < 2^{i+1} (1+(l_0)^{d})$,